Withakash/Akash-DDS/MCQ's/Revision & Practice.md

 # 🧮 C++ Practical Programs

 ---

+# 🎯 Section – A : Coding / Practical Questions

 **Q1.
 Write a program to find the Factorial of a number using recursion.**

 **Sample Input:**